AlexVestin/WasmVideoEncoder/README.md

 ```

 # Benchmarks
-Take these with a grain of salt, mostly for comparison with later versions with threads/SIMD
+These are mostly for comparison with later versions with threads/SIMD
 Firefox 63.0.3
 Chrome 70.0

 | settings | Chrome | FireFox |